 If Mourinho is the executive chef of his kitchen, Faria’s role in the staff has constantly changed.
 From being the sous chef and assisting his head while at Porto, Chelsea and Inter, three clubs where Mourinho was given majority of the control, he has slowly and unconventionally evolved into the maître d, handling matters of his team and taking the responsibilities of maintaining order amongst the side, as seen at Real and Manchester United, two clubs that come with history, values, expectations and integrity that Mourinho needed to adhere to.

 Faria is Mourinho’s lynchpin, and maybe even a yardstick to measure his success.
 It’s rare that assistant managers stick with their bosses for so long, and losing staff is a scenario Mourinho is well accustomed to, but it must be asked: would Mourinho be as comfortable in his work without his most trusted disciple and closest friend?
-The answer to that is unknown, and it looks likely that it will continue to be for the foreseeable future, for Faria’s loyalty to Mourinho seems unbreakable no matter what the situation.

 The two share similar views on the game, and each one’s ideology complements the other’s.
 It’s Faria’s tenacity and work ethic that has made him such a prominent figure in dugouts.
 He has all the makings of someone who can go on and lead a club himself, but with Mourinho, he forms special teams, and perhaps that history of success won’t separate the two.
 Wherever they have been, they have won, and that formula looks set to last the test of time.